awbirdsall/pyccutof/README.md

 ## Documentation

 Documentation is hosted at https://pyccutof.readthedocs.io and created with `sphinx`.
-This includes using docstrings written in `numpydocs` style.
+This includes using docstrings written in `numpydocs` style (<https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard>).